BigSoftVideo/DOTE/ui.md

 - Click on the Panels & Layouts button at the top left of the ribbon bar.
 - Select from the `Add New Panel` list.
+- Expand the choices `>` for Timeline Waveform to see more options.

 ### Resizing a panel